MargaretThomas/scripts/Excel macros/ColorCellsByDate/README.md

     -   Press `ALT + F8` to open the "Macro" dialog box.
     -   Select `ColorCellsByDate` and click `Run`.
-5.  **Adjust Sheet Name (if necessary):**
+5.  **Macro will run in the ActiveSheet:**

-    -   If your worksheet is not named "Sheet1", change `"Sheet1"` in the code to the name of your worksheet.
+    -   If you don't want the macro to run on the currently selected sheet, change `ActiveSheet.Name` in the code to the name of your worksheet.

 ### For Mac Users: